kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

 ```

 Here,
-- `spec.status.components` specifies the backup information of the backup target components.
+> For volume snapshot backup KubeStash uses `volumesnapshot` as the component name for the Deployment `PVCs`.

-- `spec.status.components.[<component-name>].volumeSnapshotterStats` specifies the information about the `VolumeSnapshotter` driver.
-In the case of a deployment `PVCs`, the component name is designated as `volumesnapshot`.
+- `volumeSnapshotterStats.pvcName` specifies the name of the targeted `PVC`.
-  - `volumeSnapshotterStats.hostPath` specifies the corresponding path of `PVC` volume for which `volumeSnapshot` has created.
+- `volumeSnapshotterStats.hostPath` specifies the mount path for the targeted `PVC` within the workload.
-  - `volumeSnapshotterStats.pvcName` specifies the name of the backed-up target `PVC` volume.
+- `volumeSnapshotterStats.volumeSnapshotName` specifies the name of the `VolumeSnapshot` created for the targeted PVC.

-  - `volumeSnapshotterStats.volumeSnapshotName` specifies the created `VolumeSnapshot` object name corresponding to the target `PVC` volume.
+KubeStash keeps the backup for Snapshot YAMLs.
+If we navigate to the GCS bucket, we will see the Snapshot YAML stored in the `<kubestash-qa/demo/deployment-volume-snapshot-repo/snapshots>` directory.

 **Verify Volume Snapshot :**

-Once a `BackupSession` object is created, it creates volume snapshotter `Job`.
-Then the `Job` creates `VolumeSnapshot` object for each the targeted StatefulSet volumes.
-We can see above that the backup session has succeeded.
-Now, we are going to verify that the `VolumeSnapshot` has been created and the snapshot have been stored in the respective backend.
+Once a `BackupSession` CR is created, KubeStash operator creates a volume snapshotter `Job`.
+Then the `Job` creates a `VolumeSnapshot` CR for the targeted PVC.

-Check that all the `VolumeSnapshot` has been created Successfully.
+Run the following command to check that the `VolumeSnapshot` has been created Successfully.

 ```bash
 $ kubectl get volumesnapshot -n demo